ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 }
 ```

 In the above example, notifications for when the `placeholder` property changed would be handled by the base class, and it would be responsible for any further action.
-This aciton could be a combination of things like causing a re-render, and issuing an event that may be publically visibile (such as `column-configuration-changed`).
+This action could be a combination of things like causing a re-render, and issuing an event that may be publicly visible (such as `column-configuration-changed`).
 These details will be ironed out outside of this spec.

 Below demonstrates how column elements can access multiple fields from the row's record to use in its rendering: